awolf78/KISS_OSD/README.md

 * You do not use KISS 24RE ESCs
 * Your radio does not have any digital volume control

+## How do I get this to work?

+* Read this very carefully: http://kiss.flyduino.net/dwkb/flash-kiss-osd/
+* Make sure you have Arduino 1.0.5 installed
+* Make sure your FTDI is working and connected properly
+* Open KISS_OSD.ino with Arduino.
+Carefully read the configuration section in the beginning of the file.
+* Setup the digital volume dials on your radio matching the configuration in the .ino file
+* Flash to your KISS/minimOSD
+* Fly and enjoy!

 ## You like what I did and want to support me

 * www.paypal.me/awolf78